top of page

 photos credit : Matan Divald

-This is a recreation of a sigillum at the Jerusalem House of Quality. the original piece is located at the outer side of the building, and since it's in a bad condition there was a request to re-create it, in order to preserve the building's history.
+This is a recreation of a sigillum at the Jerusalem House of Quality.
+The original piece is located at the outer side of the building, and since it's in a bad condition, there was a request to re-create it in order to preserve the building's history.

 In the center of the sigillum, it is written in Urdu that the prince is "the founder of the state, the victor of the great lands, the Aristotle of his generation, etc."